Intermittent fasting to lose weight — explained by Simple

 Time-restricted eating

-With an intermittent fasting 16:8 plan, you alternate between 16 hours of fasting and an eight-hour eating window.
+With an intermittent fasting 16:8 schedule, you alternate between 16 hours of fasting and an eight-hour eating window.
 As long as you stick to this schedule, what you eat and when you eat is up to you.
 Can’t live without your morning motivation of breakfast cereal?
 Skip dinner.
 Need to unwind at the end of the day over comfort food?
 Skip breakfast.
 Though FYI, for the best results, we don’t recommend living off fast food, pizza, and cake!

-Though this plan may be a good place to start for fasting beginners since it’s basically an extension of the natural daily fast that happens when you sleep, its weight loss results may be more limited compared to other approaches.[13]
+Though this schedule may be a good place to start for fasting beginners since it’s basically an extension of the natural daily fast that happens when you sleep, its weight loss results may be more limited compared to other approaches.[13]
 However, our users have had weight loss success both with this approach and with other less researched time-restricted eating approaches like 12:12 or 14:10.

 Fasting on different days

 Following the 5:2 diet involves eating as you normally would for five days of the week and fasting (restricting your calorie intake to 500 or 600 calories) for the other two.
-Similarly, alternate day fasting involves alternating days of eating normally and days of fasting (eating 500 to 600 calories).
+Similarly, alternate-day fasting involves alternating days of eating normally and days of fasting (eating 500 to 600 calories).

 Whole-day fasting